Kingerthanu/Python_FTM_PDF_Parser/README.md

 ```

-    1.)
-Initially Garner Some PDF Documents In Which You Want To Use To Use As Primary Source Material To Fine-Tune A Model With.

-    2.)
-Establish An API Key In Which You Are Using To Communicate With _openai_ With.

   After You Fill In These Details Within The Config Located On Line 33 -> Line 43 You Will Be Set.